 Doing great science requires a great team.
 That's why, as part of our mission, we recruit passionate individuals from diverse scientific backgrounds and empower them to realize their full potential both here at Stanford and beyond.
 We value integrity, openness, curiosity, and a mindset of growth and development.
 If you have an enthusiasm for discovery and enjoy working in a dynamic environment, the Long Lab may be an ideal setting for you.

-Depending on interest, students and fellows can expect to gain experience in any of the following scientific areas: synthetic chemistry, molecular biology, biochemistry and enzymology, small molecule mass spectrometry, and mouse metabolism and physiology.
+Depending on interest, students and fellows can expect to gain experience in any of the following scientific areas: molecular biology, cell biology, mouse metabolism and physiology, biochemistry and enzymology, and mass spectrometry.
 Our goal is to provide the scientific, writing, and leadership skills for our people to succeed in the laboratory and also in subsequently career pursuits.

 Postdoctoral and clinical fellows